-Low-Carb Cauliflower Rice Southwestern Stuffed Peppers
+- Cauliflower Rice Southwestern Stuffed Peppers

 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

 - 2 medium-sized acorn squash (about 1.5 lbs each)

 - salt and fresh ground black pepper to taste

 - 12 oz.
 Turkey Italian Sausage (see notes)

 - 3/4 cup + 1/3 cup grated Mozzarella

 - 2 T finely grated Parmesan